Align your money with your values

 #3 HOME & AUTO INSURANCE

-If you insure your home and/or auto with Liberty Mutual, Travelers, All-State, GEICO, State Farm or other major insurance companies, then your money is being used to both insure and invest in the excavation, production and distribution of oil, tar sands, coal and gas.
+If you insure your home and/or auto with Liberty Mutual, Travelers, All-State, GEICO, State Farm or other major insurance companies, then some of your money is likely being used to both insure and invest in the excavation, production and distribution of oil, tar sands, coal and gas.
 Learn how to find local, small insurance companies that do not insure nor invest in fossil fuel projects.

 GET INSURANCE COMPANIES OUT OF FOSSIL FUELS